 Real images from the research — the fungus, the laser, the pattern.
 Everything in the kit comes from this work.

-Built on peer-reviewed research from SIGGRAPH Asia 2024 — the kit turns a frontier of bio-art into a hands-on experience: design a shape in software, run a machine you built, and grow living fungus into that exact shape.
+Built on peer-reviewed research from SIGGRAPH Asia 2024 — the kit turns a frontier of bio-art and mycology into a hands-on experience: design a shape in software, run a machine you built, and grow living fungus into that exact shape.

 Four years from a question in the lab to a kit on your desk.